 This one is an excellent question!
 The Kombucha market is GROWING at an exponential rate.
 The Coca-Cola Company has recently acquired kombucha maker Organic & Raw Trading Co. and estimations for the Kombucha drinks sector is set to soar… Consumers are being bombarded with shelves full of ‘Kombucha‘ products in cafes, restaurants and supermarkets … […]

 We are trying our best to avoid plastic, which means glass and cans were obvious choices.
-We only use dark amber glass bottles in our brew, for the same reasons medicines typically appear in amber storage bottles, to preserve the delicate vitamins, minerals, enzymes and health-giving organic acids, shielding them from UV light.
-Glass is […]
+We only use dark amber glass bottles in our brew, for the same reasons medicines typically appear in amber storage bottles, to preserve the delicate vitamins, minerals, enzymes and organic acids, shielding them from UV light.
+Glass is easier […]

 OMBucha®™ can be kept either refrigerated or at cold room temperature for up to 2 years (however, we recommend you consume within 10 days of opening), and as with most food and drink it tastes better when fresh.
 Once opened, the kombucha will start to lose its fizz..